AntonStoeckl/workshop/Readme.md

 ## Repository for code sharing between participants of the workshop "Implementing an Event-Sourced Aggregate"

+### The hypothetical Domain

+We will implement a small part of a Customer Aggregate, which could be needed for a subdomain "Customer Accounts".
+This subdomain could be a part of a Business Domain like Car Sharing or Car Rental.
+Such a business requires Customers to register and maintain their accounts to be able to use the services.
+For the sake of this workshop, many parts of Customer Accounts have been left out!

 ## The Lifecycle of an Event-Sourced Aggregate

 ![Event-Sourcing Lifecycle](images/es-lifecycle.jpg)